World Plants Logo

 General Description

 Juniperus scopulorum 'Gray Gleam' is hardy in cold climates, low maintenance, and used for colour in the urban landscape.
-Small and slow growing, it offers its colour throughout the seasons although is at its best in the winter.
+Small and slow growing, it offers its colour throughout the seasons, although is at its best in the winter.
 It has green to blue-silvery scaled foliage and is easy to care for with only occasional pruning.
 Tolerant of a wide variety of soils with a need for full sun.
-Used for functional purposes in the garden such as hedges and windbreaks or simply to be admired, the choice is yours.
+Used for functional purposes in the garden, such as hedges and windbreaks, or simply to be admired.

 Landscape

-Used as a single accent plant in the landscape or grouped as a hedge to provide privacy, this cultivar will give you a showy look.
+Used as a single accent plant in the landscape or grouped as a hedge to provide privacy, this cultivar has a showy look.
 The cold weather enhances its colour, ideal for winter interest and to offer colour in a season that often lacks vibrant attraction.

 Cultivation